-In total, the Southern Nevada District Office has 24,259 acres of proposed and approved solar applications in the Pahrump Valley.
-On BLM lands in California, there are an additional 9,539 acres of proposed solar applications, for a total of 31,340 acres of proposed solar development on the 435,655 acres of BLM lands within the Pahrump Valley (Tables 3.15 and 3.16).
+In total, the Southern Nevada District Office has 18,984 acres of proposed and approved solar applications in the Pahrump Valley with one solar project proposed on private land on 166 acres.
+On BLM lands in California, there are an additional 12,481 acres of proposed solar applications, for a total of 31,465 acres of proposed solar development on the 435,655 acres of BLM lands within the Pahrump Valley (Tables 3.15 and 3.16).
 There are 89,441 acres of private land within the Pahrump Valley, including both Nevada and California communities.
 The entire Hydrographic Basin 162 is approximately 633,766 acres.
 Between solar development and private lands, almost a sixth of the basin is impacted by development, and that effect is disproportionately distributed in the lower elevations of the Pahrump Valley.

 The solar projects in the Pahrump Valley (Mosey, Copper Rays, Yellow Pine, Golden Currant, Larrea, Canyon Mesa Solar, Borderline Solar, Sun Baked Solar, and Bonanza Peak Solar) would involve ground disturbance and vegetation clearing, resulting in the loss of native vegetation communities, cacti, yucca, and special status plant species in the Mojave Desert region.
-Transportation projects along SR 160, including a recent widening of SR 160 completed in 2020 (SR 160 Phase 2 Widening) as well as proposed future road improvements and a bypass project (e.g., SR 160 and SR 159 Corridor Improvements and SR 160 Pahrump Bypass), are also a source of past and future impacts on native vegetation communities.
+Transportation projects along SR 160, including a recent widening of SR 160 completed in 2020 (SR 160 Phase 2 Widening) as well as proposed future road improvements and a bypass project (e.g., SR 160 and SR 159 Corridor

+Improvements and SR 160 Pahrump Bypass), are also a source of past and future impacts on native vegetation communities.